 Join our playground leaders this summer for some FREE fun in select North Vancouver parks!

 Participants drop-in and may come and go as they please.
-Children under the age of 6yrs should be accompanied by a caregiver.
+Young children should be accompanied by a caregiver.
 Daycare groups are welcome!

 We have activities for everyone!

 A day at the park may include tag, painting, and water play or Man Hunt, a forest scavenger hunt and card games.
 Our friendly leaders are on hand to lend out equipment and share fun ideas.
 Activities are unstructured and self-served.
 Please ask your park leader for more information.